hasan169/Dice/README.md

 * Under the root directory Dice, run mvn clean package.
 * After build is completed, run the start script at location: `bin/dice-game.sh`.
 E.x. nohup bin/dice-game.sh &.
 * After running the game, logs can be found at location: logs/dice.log.
-* After running the game, for api documentation swagger ui can be loaded in browser by openning http://localhost:port/swagger-ui.html.
+* After running the game, for api documentation swagger ui can be loaded in browser by opening http://localhost:port/swagger-ui.html.
 E.x http://localhost:8080/swagger-ui.html.
 Here port is server.port mentioned in config file.

 For changing configs we have to change the file config/application.properties.
 Below properties are available: